NOTNA9015/Cobat/README.md

 # Guide (Batch install)
-1. Download the `cobat.install.bat` from releases and double click to run it.
+1. Download `cobat.bat` from releases and double click to run it.
 2. Press more info then run anyway.
 3. Click yes when the pop up appears.
 4. Now just follow the prompts.